Frequently Asked Questions About the Common Cold

 The cold can be caused by nearly 250 different viruses.
 It's just too hard for scientists to make a vaccine that protects you against all of them.

 Also, from a medical point of view, there's less need to create a vaccine for colds than other illnesses.
 Although you feel awful when you have one, they generally come and go without any serious complications.
 You're miserable for a few days, then it's over.

 3. Could my cold symptoms actually be allergies?

-If you are sniffling, but not achy or feverish, you may very well have allergies.
-Also, if your symptoms last longer than two weeks, and you also have red, itchy eyes, the evidence points to allergies.
-However, it's often difficult to tell the difference between a cold and allergies, because people with allergies and asthma are more likely to get colds.
-They may already have inflamed and irritated lungs, so they are less able to fight off a cold virus.
+But it's often hard to tell the difference because people with allergies and asthma are more likely to get colds.
+They may already have inflamed and irritated lungs, so they're less able to fight off a virus.

 4. What's the best treatment for a cold?

 Chicken soup is comforting, plus the steam helps break up nasal congestion.
 Ginger seems to settle an upset stomach.
-A hot toddy may help you sleep, but beware of mixing alcohol with other cold remedies.
+A hot toddy may help you sleep, but be careful about drinking alcohol if you also take cold remedies.